What Can India Tell Us About The Worth Of Abolishing High-Value Banknotes?

 "And that's pretty much true across the advanced economies, where there are huge amounts of cash that's been printed but most of it in big bills," he says.

 Rogoff is the author of The Curse of Cash, which makes the case for eliminating high-value currencies, including the $100 bill.
-A former chief economist for the International Monetary Fund, Rogoff says in the United States, more than 80 percent of the value of U.S. currency is in $100 notes, which "amounts to $3,400 for every man, women, and child."
+A former chief economist for the International Monetary Fund, Rogoff says in the United States, more than 80 percent of the value of U.S. currency is in $100 notes, which "amounts to $3,400 for every man, woman, and child."

 But if, according to surveys, the average American reports holding no more than $50 to $60 in their purses or pockets at any one time, where are all those $100 bills?